 Some Great Wall of China tour companies only allow about two hours for you to explore the wall.
-If you only want to take a short walk and some photos, this will work well for you.
-If you prefer to walk further, maybe to more than one gatehouse, you’ll be very pressed for time.
+This will work well for you if you only want to take a short walk and some photos.
+If you prefer to walk further to more than one gatehouse, you’ll be very pressed for time.

-We met people who were disappointed that they didn’t have enough time to walk as far as they wanted on the wall.
+We met people who were disappointed that they didn’t have enough time to explore as far as they wanted on the wall.

 Once you’ve seen enough of the wall, you can have a sneaky celebratory beer in the little beer garden just by the chairlift station.
-Be warned though – the beer is not cheap!!
-(We paid about £12 per bottle and thought it was worth it for a celebratory 50th birthday photo with the Great Wall in the background).
+Be warned though – it’s not cheap!!

-Beware of the local scammers who will try to sell you their own Great Wall packages or encourage you to take photos with them.
-They will want you to pay for the privilege.
+At the base of the wall, many hawkers will try to sell you their own Great Wall of China packages or encourage you to take photos with them.
 Look out too for people dressed as ancient warriors and guards – it’s fun to get a photo with them, but they will want payment for photos you take, so agree on the price first.